mbrowne/simpleoo.js/README.md

-without modification (Javascript allows you to set any object as the prototype), but it conveys the purpose of the method pretty well, which is to return a prototype fully ready for use (assuming you care about having the constructor property set correctly in the first place, which is generally only useful for debugging, although it's potentially useful for other things as well, like being able to deep-copy [clone] your objects accurately / exactly).
+without modification (Javascript allows you to set any object as the prototype), but it conveys the purpose of the method pretty well, which is to return a prototype fully ready for use (assuming you care about having the constructor property set correctly in the first place, which is generally only useful for debugging, although it's potentially useful for other things as well (see http://www.2ality.com/2011/06/constructor-property.html).